 About this listing

-A quiet home on a quiet dead end, with 2 people-friendly cats.
-Close to UW, Children's Hospital & busses.
+A quiet home on a quiet dead end street.
+Close to UW, Children's Hospital & buses.
 Please read all details before inquiring and tell us about yourself, including how you will spend your time while staying in our home.
 Enjoy!

 Welcome to our quiet home one mile north of Magnuson Park.
 Easy bike and bus access to Children's Hospital and UW.
 Perfect for students and Seattle visitors.
 Quiet dead end street with guest parking.
 Small light room with comfortable full bed and private bath.
 No hidden cleaning fee, as of course we thoroughly clean after and before each guest.